PantACRO4life/MC-Server-Guide/Ranking.rst

 **VIP** :

-              This is the last free rank that can be obtain on-time playing on the server, You can also Buy this rank to Skip 10 days of waiting.
+              This is the last free rank that can be obtain by playing on the server, You can also Buy this rank to Skip 10 days of waiting.

 - **Helper** :